 Approval of the Minutes of the Previous Meeting

-The minutes of the meeting held on November 8, 2019 are posted at the company website.
-Copies of the said meeting shall also be distributed to the stockholders before the meeting.
+The minutes of the meeting held on November 8, 2019 are attached in the Information Statement and posted at the company website.
+Copies of the minutes shall also be distributed to the stockholders before the meeting.